 Life can feel overwhelming at times, we can feel as if we are trapped in our own “eye of the storm,” a place of isolation where everything feels harder to navigate, leaving us feeling disconnected and overwhelmed.
-Connecte psychotherapy intern Lindsey Moncarz shows us how, practicing kindness can be our simple yet powerful way out...Continue Reading
+Connecte psychotherapist Lindsey Moncarz shows us how, practicing kindness can be our simple yet powerful way out when...Continue Reading

 What do we control?
 What do we not control?
 How can we be well-informed but not overexposed to the uncertainty we hear of in the news?
 Connecte clinical psychologist Leanne D. Rondeau shares her takeaways from a great interview featuring the president of the Order of Psychologists of Quebec, Dr. Christine Grou, in conversation with...Continue Reading